ubiquitypress/operas-metrics-widget/README.md

 Back inside our Graph component, we then update the state to store the parsed data returned by our `method` function.
 Now that we have data, let's look at the massive `switch` statement towards the bottom of the component.
 Each `type` listed represents each of the [Supported Graphs](#supported-graphs).

-Notice how `wikipedia_articles` and `wordpress` both are calling the same `<List />` component?
+Notice how `wikipedia` and `wordpress` both are calling the same `<List />` component?
 The idea behind the graphs is to make them as modular as possible: they should have no context as to what tab they are part of or who they are rendering for, but instead have just enough information to render their data.

 Let's take a look at the List component in more detail (_src/widget/components/graphs/list_).
 Any component inside of the `graphs` folder is an actual graph: something that will be rendered.
 The components inside of this folder are the ones that we want to keep as modular as possible.
 All graphs should receive two props: `data` (an object which can contain _anything_ it needs), and `onReady`.